nrfta/wtf-bitnami-redis/README.md

 # wtf-bitnami-redis

-A drop-in replacement for Bitnami Redis Docker images, specifically designed for GitHub service containers and CI/CD environments.
+A replacement for Bitnami Redis Docker images, specifically designed for GitHub service containers and CI/CD environments.
 This image wraps the official Redis image and provides password authentication through environment variables.

 ## Why this exists